insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 Always-On RTSP Sink Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Always-On RTSP Sink Adapter broadcasts the video stream as RTSP/LL-HLS/WebRTC.
-The adapter accepts only one input stream, so if you need to serve multiple streams from the framework, use a ``PUB`` socket on the framework's side and a ``SUB`` socket on the adapter's side and run a separate adapter instance for each ``SOURCE_ID``.
-However, if the framework serves a single stream, you can use either ``REQ/REP`` or ``DEALER/ROUTER`` pairs.
+The adapter accepts only one input stream, so if you need to serve multiple streams from the module, use a ``PUB`` socket on the module's side and a ``SUB`` socket on the adapter's side and run a separate adapter instance for each ``SOURCE_ID``.
+However, if the module serves a single stream, you can use either ``REQ/REP`` or ``DEALER/ROUTER`` pairs.

 This adapter uses DeepStream SDK and **always** performs hardware transcoding of the incoming stream to ensure continuous streaming even when its source stops operating.
 In this case, the adapter continues to stream a static image waiting for the source to resume sending data.